-Law and school policy prohibits the possession and/or use of tobacco products for high school students attending ICHS.
+Law and school policy prohibits the possession and/or use of tobacco products for students attending NHJ Schools.
 Student health is a primary consideration in our determination to eliminate discipline situations involving tobacco possession and/or use.
-In recognition of the impact of adult role modeling on students and the importance of preventing tobacco use, ICHS is a tobacco-free school environment for students, staff, and the community.
-A student who is found to be in possession of such products (including any device capable of producing a spark or flame) will be offered an alternative to suspension for a first offense.
-A student may attend Tobacco Education Group (TEG), an intensive tobacco education program provided by Partnership for a Healthier Johnson County, at no cost.
-Failure to produce validation of course completion will activate the suspension from school.
+In recognition of the impact of adult role modeling on students and the importance of preventing tobacco use, NHJ is a tobacco-free school environment for students, staff, and the community.
 There is to be no possession/use of tobacco, tobacco products, or look-alike products by students in the building or on school grounds.
 Violations will result in the following disciplinary actions according to the building level student handbooks.